Tbrown1998/Airbnb-NYC-2024-Analysis/README.md

-# 💡 Exploring NYC's Airbnb Market (2024) Through Data – A Python EDA Project
+# 💡 Exploring NYC's 2024 Airbnb Market Through Data – A Python EDA Project

 ![airbnb_guide](https://github.com/user-attachments/assets/3f6fac1d-fe65-4976-a55f-ba8047e16ff8)

 This project focuses on performing an in-depth **Exploratory Data Analysis (EDA)** on Airbnb listings data for New York City.
-The goal is to extract insights from the data related to pricing, availability, and listing types, using **Python** and powerful data analysis libraries.
+- The goal is to extract insights from the data related to pricing, availability, and listing types, using **Python** and powerful data analysis libraries.
-The analysis includes **univariate** and **bivariate** insights, **feature engineering**, and **data visualization** to better understand market behavior and trends.
+- This analysis includes **univariate** and **bivariate** insights, **feature engineering**, and **data visualization** to better understand market behavior and trends.

 ---